 The project has high levels of support from schools, local politicians and community groups, local Councils and the NSW Department of Education.

 Under the program, data and research will be undertaken to assess the impact and success of the program on students, teachers, stakeholders and communities — feeding into a future expansion across the Shoalhaven and Kiama LGAs, and eventually throughout regional NSW.

 This research will be conducted by Dr Lynda Kelly

-An initial workshop was conducted with key stakeholders, teachers and artists on Monday 3 May, 2021, to undertake essential planning and documentation for the continued project — working closely with all participants to move the project ahead.
+An initial workshop was conducted with key stakeholders, teachers and artists on Monday 3 May, 2021, to undertake essential planning and documentation for the continued project.

-The Artist in Residence (AIR) Pilot Project is currently being piloted at Cambewarra Public School, where NIDA-trained actor Annaliese Szota will be embedding her practice to achieve a drama theme and production in the school.
+The Artist in Residence (AIR) Pilot Project was first piloted at Cambewarra Public School, where NIDA-trained actor Annaliese Szota embedded her practice to bring professional drama workshops and a stage production in the school.

 Results of the pilot will be measured within the student body, teaching staff, resident artist, and wider community.
 Four other primary schools and two local preschools are currently in the planning stages to host similar programs once the pilot results are known and COVID restrictions allow.